-You may hear a sound in the engine compartment for a few seconds when the engine is started or just after the vehicle is started.
+You may hear a sound in the engine compartment for a few seconds when the engine is started or just after the vehicle begins to move.
 This means that the system is in the self-check mode but does not indicate a malfunction.